kantord/LibreLingo/courses/basque-from-english/09-Egon/skills/09-Egon-3.md

 ## Inessive(NON) Case
 * In this lesson you will be introduced to the Plural Nouns form of the NON - Inessive
 * This case is used to show that the subjects are in/on/upon places.
-* The Indefinte is also shown below, but won't be used yet.
+* The Indefinte is also shown below, but won`t be used yet.
 * Indefinite
     *   Ending: -(E)TAN
     *   Examples:  etxeTAN (house) haranETAN (valley)